uozuAho/YakBox/readme.md

 A YakBak emulator for Android.

 # TODO:
-- large screen layout
+- retain recording on layout change / resume
-- 1.0x speed indicator on slider
-- 1.0x speed in middle of slider